On this page you will find many strategies and policies which support Special Educational Needs and Disabilities (SEND).

 Some pupils may benefit from attending both a special and mainstream school.
 The following principles help explain who handles your child's learning.

-A child with SEN / Learning Difficulties/Disabilities (LDD) should have their needs met in an appropriate setting.
+A child with SEND or Learning Difficulties/Disabilities (LDD) should have their needs met in an appropriate setting.
 This can be in a special school and a mainstream school.
 You can register them at both.

 We will ask the views of the child and his/her parents.

-We will offer children with SEN / LDD full access to a broad, balanced and relevant curriculum.
+We will offer children with SEND/LDD full access to a broad, balanced and relevant curriculum.

 The Child Support Agency (CSA) will decide whether to seek a dual registered placement.
 They do this in conjunction with the pupil, the parents and the two schools .